armstrongm360/mathew_armstrong/README.md

 # Python Projects

+## ML Project (Final project for Fundamentals of ML from Eastern University)(https://github.com/armstrongm360/Final-ML-project-DS-670-)
+Potential employers will need to request access to this.
+This was the final project for my Foundations in ML course taken at Eastern University as part of my masters degree.
+It uses ML to try to find predictors for final term performance at a high school.
+There is an executive summary that explains the project to the principle of the school.

 ## Website Downloader
 A Python script using multiple libraries and Beautiful Soup that can help salvage a website by downloading it locally and storing the files in a folder to be accessed in the event your website can no longer be hosted (file in this repository above).